-An adult child of divorce shares the turbulent upbringing filled with abandonment and loneliness.
+An adult child of divorce shares an upbringing filled with abandonment and loneliness.
 He recognizes how his mother lived a self-fulfilled life rather than a selfless life that a more attentive parent may choose.
-Thankfully, he discovered the blessings of a secure family unit in his fathers’ family and found the fortitude to create a loving family of his own.
-Imagine the heartache he could have been spared if his mother had provided a loving and secure environment.
-A parent who offers emotional security and unconditional love to their child is giving the best gift to their child!
+A lot of big feelings and imposed responsibilities for a young child.
+Thankfully, he discovered the blessings of a secure family unit in his fathers’ family and intends on creating a secure, and loving family of his own.

 My mother left because she was “not happy.”
 It was a simple answer, but it changed how I saw myself and everything else consequently.
 She said she had me out of wedlock, and back then felt pressured to marry, and no longer wished to stay with a man (my father) whom she didn’t truly love.
 She wanted to control her life, pursue her dreams, follow her destiny.
 But as far as I knew, she’d been doing that her whole life already.

 I would’ve felt sorry for her if I hadn’t been dumped off at day cares or distant relatives while she went to go out with her friends.
 I would’ve felt sorry for her if the reason I was at school so late wasn’t because she wanted a promotion at work.
 I would’ve felt sorry for her if the reason I was eating cereal and PB&J sandwiches every day wasn’t because she was too lazy to get me something to eat.
 I would’ve felt sorry for her if the only reason she took us out to Chuck-E-Cheeses wasn’t to be distracted and force us to play with the children of her adulterous lover.